 The How To!

 It’s a pretty straightforward process and much quicker and easier than I thought it would be.
-Melt wax, add essential oils, pour mixture into jars with wicks in them, let them solidify, light ’em up and inhale the yummy scents!
+Prepare the jars.
+Melt wax, add essential oils, stir well, pour mixture into jars with wicks in them, let them solidify, light ’em up and inhale the yummy scents!
 Here’s a step by step!

-- Place wax flakes into the metal pitcher.
+- .
+Place wax flakes into the metal pitcher.
 I filled my pitcher 3/4 of the way and when melted it did two candles.
-Fill the pot 1/3 of the way with water (careful not to get in in the pitcher with the wax) at least as high as the wax sits if possible.
 I used medium heat.
 Like my fancy setup?
 The melting pitcher kept tipping and I had to weigh it down so I came up with this–a wooden spoon and a 5 lb weight.
 (Highly technical equipment!)
 I’m sure you can come up with something better!

-- I used medium heat and stirred the wax occasionally to make sure it had all melted.
-I used one of the extra sticks to do this.
-Be sure you use items that you can dedicate to candle making!
+- Use medium heat and stir the wax occasionally to make sure it has all melted.
+You can use one of the extra sticks to stir so you don’t wreck your spoons or utensils.
+I learned the hard way to use items that you can dedicate to candle making!
+This will take a little while for all the wax to melt so . .

 - Now is a good time to set your wicks into your mason jars.
 Place one of the small round stickers to the bottom of the wick, peel off the back and place it in the center of the jar and press into place.
 Next, wrap and roll the wick around the stick to hold it straight.
 The wick is waxy and holds its shape well when wrapped around the stick!

-After they are cooled, the wax turned a creamy white.
-Place the lid on and tie with a pretty Bakers Twine or jute ,or you can hot glue some greens and pom poms and make a pretty tag as I did, and you have a yummy smelling gift for anybody on your list!
+After they are cooled, the wax turns a creamy white.
+Place the lid on and tie with ribbon or bakers twine or jute ,or you can hot glue some greens and pom poms and a pretty tag and you have a yummy smelling gift for anybody on your list!

 To learn more about the goodness of Young Living Essential Oils click here!